topealabi/eth-sig-util/README.md

 Returns a hex-encoded public key.

-### getEncryptionPublicKey(address)
+### getEncryptionPublicKey(privateKey)

-Takes an address of either upper or lower case, with or without a hex prefix, and returns the address owner’s encryption public key in base64
+Takes an ethereum private key of the form `7e5374ec2ef0d91761a6e72fdf8f6ac665519bfdf6da0a2329cf0d804514b816`, and returns the users’s encryption public key in base64 string format of the form `C5YMNdqE4kLgxQhJO1MfuQcHP5hjVSXzamzd/TxlR0U=`

 ### encrypt(recieverPublicKey, msgParams, version)

-Takes a base64 recieverPublicKey, a json object for msgParams of the form {data: ‘message’}, and a plaintext version parameter which identify the encryption curve and algorithm.
-The only version currently available is ‘x25519-xsalsa20-poly1305’.
+Takes the base64 result of `getEncryptionPublicKey(address)`, a json object for msgParams of the form `{data: ‘message’}`, and a plaintext version parameter which identify the encryption curve and algorithm.
+The only version currently available is `‘x25519-xsalsa20-poly1305’`.

 Encrypts the msgParams data attribute using [nacl.box](https://tweetnacl.js.org/#/box)

+returns a payload of the form:

+`{ version: 'x25519-xsalsa20-poly1305',
+nonce: '1dvWO7uOnBnO7iNDJ9kO9pTasLuKNlej',
+ephemPublicKey: 'FBH1/pAEHOOW14Lu3FWkgV3qOEcuL78Zy+qW1RwzMXQ=',
+ciphertext: 'f8kBcl/NCyf3sybfbwAKk/np2Bzt9lRVkZejr6uh5FgnNlH/ic62DZzy' };`

 ### decrypt(encryptedData, recieverPrivateKey)